Camp Page: Base closure

 Camp Page, near Chuncheon, ROK, was the home of the Apache helicopter unit linked to the 2nd Infantry at the Demilitarized Zone until it was closed in 2005.

-"On 1 April 2005 Camp Page closed and preparations were made to transfer ownership of the facility to the Republic of Korea.
-This transfer was completed in 2005.
-Mention of this shift was made in US-ROK Land Partnership Plan in 2002, when the expected date of closure was 2011."

-"Camp Page is actually a good place to be stationed because it is located so far away from the rest of 2ID and is in a great area of Chuncheon.
-However, the base is located in the middle of the city near the river which has become a burden on the city with the continued development of Chuncheon.
-The noise of the helicopters, on this former aviation base, coming and going every day from this location in the city probably does get annoying after a while for nearby residences.
-Expect more base closures to come."

 Pollution concerns

 There are many concerns about the amount of pollution in the soil and groundwater in Camp Page.
 "According to the newspaper, the survey showed that soil contamination levels at Camp Page in Chuncheon stood at more than 100 times above the permissible level.
 Samples from all eight installations tested for ground water pollution revealed toxins that exceeded permissible levels, the newspaper reported...
 "Camp Page in the city of Chuncheon tops the list for oil leakage pollution among those bases," Kang Sung-min, chief aide to Korean National Assemblyman Kim Hyung-ju, told Stars and Stripes on Thursday."

 "Levels of BTEX, a group of four chemicals that make up a large percentage of petroleum products, at Camp Page registered at 1,152 milligrams per kilogram of soil.
 South Korea's national standards call for "anti-contamination measures" at 200 milligrams per kilogram of soil.
 Benzene, one of the chemicals in BTEX, is listed by the EPA [ U.S. Environmental Protection Agency ] as a known carcinogen.
 The EPA's maximum permissible level for benzene in drinking water is 5 parts per billion, or .005 milligrams per liter/kilogram.
 Total petroleum hydrocarbons, which can include several chemicals, also showed elevated levels.
 Levels at Camp Page registered 50,552 milligrams per kilogram of soil.
 Camps Howze, Greaves, Stanton and Garry Owen ranged between 20,767 and 47,819 milligrams per kilogram of soil.
 South Korea's national standards call for anti-contamination measures at 1,200 milligrams per kilogram of soil, according to Green Korea, which filed a lawsuit against the South Korean government for full release of its base environmental data."